Skin cancer risk factors in Australia

 - do not protect their skin from sun exposure;

-- work or spend a lot of time in the sun; or
+- work outdoors or spend a lot of time outdoors, unprotected;

-Some medical treatments can increase the risk of skin cancer.
-These include UV treatment for skin conditions such as psoriasis.
-In addition, a number of medicines, including some creams and lotions, can make a person more susceptible to skin damage from UV rays.
+Some medical treatments which use UV radiation may increase the risk of skin cancer.
+In addition, a number of medicines, including some creams and lotions, and some antibiotics, can make a person more susceptible to skin damage from UV rays.
 Ask your doctor if any medicines you are prescribed are likely to increase your sensitivity to UV light.

 Some substances are photosensitisers, and exposure to them, for example through your occupation, can make you more sensitive to UV light, and put you at increased risk of skin cancer.
 Examples include:

 - coal tar and derivatives such as creosote;

 - dyes such as fluoroscein;

 - some plants such as fennel and some citrus species.

 A number of rare hereditary conditions can also lead to an increased risk of skin cancer including xeroderma pigmentosa, a condition in which a person has reduced ability to repair DNA damage, such as that caused by UV radiation.